Guide to Backcountry Ski Gloves

 · Cowhide is by far the toughest, but often gives away a bit of softness and dexterity.
 The range of thickness and quality varies greatly.

-Free the Powder uses premium cowhide leather.
+Free the Powder uses premium cowhide leather that is a bit thicker.
 Our leather uses a unique tanning process to maximize grip and toughness, while maintaining the highest possible softness and dexterity.
 We then put a cowhide leather reinforcement patch over the already tough cowhide leather palm.

-If you do not buy gloves made from natural leather, you will need to treat them regularly with leather conditioner/dressing so the leather does not become dry and weak.
+To maintain the performance and durability of leather gloves you will need to treat them regularly with leather conditioner/dressing so the leather does not become dry and weak.
+Learn more about leather care

 For the rigors of backcountry skiing, the reinforcement patch on the palms is very important.
 The reinforcement needs to protect all the high wear areas of the palm: TOTAL PROTECTION FOR THE MIDDLE OF THE THUMB, EXTENDING ACROSS THE BRIDGE OF YOUR HAND, AND ALL THE WAY UP YOUR INDEX FINGER.
 Learn more about our reinforcement patch.